Up to 50% off sofas & mattresses — limited‑time deals.

 • Deep-seat loungers who want to curl up without extra pillows

-• Anyone chasing a plush “cloud” feel
+• Anyone chasing a plush, cloud-like feel

 • Hot sleepers choosing velvet who already run warm